vedant635/Hostinger/README.md

 - Cloud Hosting (Startup and Professional)
 - VPS Hosting

-One requirement — the billing cycle needs to be 12 months or longer.
+One requirement, the billing cycle needs to be 12 months or longer.
 Monthly plans don't activate the referral savings.

 Worth noting: the discount shows up in the cart before payment.
 If the reduced price isn't visible, the referral link may not have loaded properly — clicking through again usually fixes it.
 There's no approval wait or verification step on Hostinger's end.